RMS Transvaal Castle: 1978–2003: Cruise ship service

 S.A.
 Vaal was sold to Carnival Cruise Line and renamed SS Festivale.
 Carnival converted her into a cruise ship in Japan at a cost of $30 million, removing former cargo holds and doubling the vessel's passenger capacity, installing lounges, discothèques and casinos.
 The vessel became one of Carnival's "First Generation" fun ships.
 Although the former mail ship's superstructure was greatly enlarged, registration in Panama resulted in her tonnage dropping to 26,632 (by UK rules it would have been around 38,000).
 Soon after entering service in 1978, the Festivale was used as a floating location for the TV miniseries The French Atlantic Affair, starring Telly Savalas, Chad Everett and Michelle Phillips.

 Carnival chartered the Festivale to Dolphin Cruise Line in 1996.
 They renamed her IslandBreeze, and she annually operated cruises under charter to Thomson Holidays.
 In 1998, she was sold to Premier Cruise Line, but continued under charter for Thomson until 2000, when she was renamed The Big Red Boat III and repainted red for Texas based cruises.

 Premier Cruises filed for bankruptcy in 2000, and their ships were seized in various ports in the Caribbean, North America, and Europe.
-By now ageing, outmoded and in need of repairs, the Big Red Boat III could find no work and was sold to shipbreakers in Alang, India in the summer of 2003.
+By now being older, outmoded and in disrepair, the Big Red Boat III could find no work and was sold to shipbreakers in Alang, India in the summer of 2003.
 She was scrapped in 2003–2004.